apify/apify-docs/docs/actors/memory_and_cpu.md

 - Storing large amounts of data.

+### Maximum memory

+Apify actors run in [Node.js](https://nodejs.org/en/), which uses a [single process thread](https://betterprogramming.pub/is-node-js-really-single-threaded-7ea59bcc8d64).
+Single-process applications cannot use more than 1 CPU core.
+Thus, unless you use Puppeteer or other libraries that use subprocesses, you will not gain more CPU power from assigning your actor more than 4 GB of memory.

+In other words, giving a simple, [Cheerio-based crawler](https://apify.com/apify/cheerio-scraper) 16GB of memory (4 CPU cores) will not make it faster because these crawlers simply cannot use more than 1 CPU core.

 ## Scaling

 The amount of CPU power available to you is always **scaled**.
 So, if you are using 1GB, you have 25% of a CPU core, however that 25% is your 100%.
 The same applies when you are using 32 GB of memory - it is still your 100%.